The forex trading week has come and gone.

 - Q2 CPI y/y: 0.4% vs. 0.4% previous, 0.5% consensus, 0.6% RBNZ forecast

-The Kiwi got whipped again on Tuesday when the RBNZ released a consultation paper which discussed the risk of a housing bubble in New Zealand, as well listing some proposals on how to counter the said risk of a housing bubble.
+The Kiwi got whipped again on Tuesday when the RBNZ released a consultation paper that discussed the risk of a housing bubble in New Zealand, as well as listing some proposals on how to counter the said risk of a housing bubble.

 The RBNZ is therefore left in a lose-lose situation, and this consultation paper and its proposals show that the RBNZ is trying to squirm away from this lose-lose situation by finding a means to keep housing loans in check, which may then give the RBNZ some breathing space to cut rates.
 In short, the consultation paper increased rate cut expectations, which is why the Kiwi dropped yet again.